 Thin and small workpieces cannot tolerate a lot of heat because it will saturate the metal and result in distortion.
 Even if the rod size fits correctly in the joint, you want to lower the amperage.

 If you have a very large and thick workpiece, it will absorb the heat at high rates.
 This will cause poor penetration and slag inclusions.
 For these reasons, you set the amperage higher.

 If the base metal’s temperature is very low, it is like you weld with lower amperage.
 The arc will not start easily, and the rod will stick to the base metal.
 To prevent this, you set the amperage slightly higher or preheat the base metal.

-If the base metal temperature is too high from any previous welding, it is like welding with higher amperage.
+If the base metal temperature is too high from previous beads, it is like welding with higher amperage.
 The base metal will overheat and turn red, especially as you reach the joint’s end.
 To avoid this, you reduce the amperage.

 As with the rod size selection, the welding position is vital when you set the amperage.
-You use different amperage for different welding positions for the same rod size.
+You use a different amperage for different positions for the same rod size.

-Something to notice is when you finetune the amperage, you do not input more or less heat in the workpiece.
-What you are trying to achieve is to weld with the same heat as in the flat position.
+The final result when you fine-tune the amperage is to weld with the same heat as in the flat position.

 When you weld in the overhead position, the heat goes up and concentrates on the metal.
 It’s like you weld with higher amperage.
 The puddle will become too fluid, and it will not stay in the joint.
 For the overhead position, you lower the amperage by about 5%.